maccallumlab/meld/docs/explain/indexing.rst

 In some cases, MELD will add additional residues that were not present in either the sequence or pdb file.
-Examples include extra residues added to encode RDC alignment tensores, which are added the :code:`RdcAlignmentPather` and solvent and ions that are added when explicit solvent calculations are specified.
+Examples include extra residues added to encode RDC alignment tensors, which are added the :code:`RdcAlignmentPatcher` and solvent and ions that are added when explicit solvent calculations are specified.
 These additional residues are considered to be in an additional chain that is added in the final position.